-Applicants for auction qualification will be required to provide an indication of the agreed quantity of ACCUs they would deliver during the delivery period, along with evidence of their capacity to deliver ACCUs from current holdings and/or from the ERF project's expected abatement in that period.

-- This indication is used by the agency to make a preliminary assessment of the abatement offer.
-The agency may seek to negotiate refinements to the proposed commercial terms and/or the indicated quantity or seek additional evidence to support the indicated quantity. - Modelling information can be provided to support the likely abatement that an ERF project can deliver, or other evidence may be provided for methods or projects where modelling is not available.
+Applicants for auction qualification will be required to provide an indication of the agreed quantity of ACCUs they may deliver during the delivery period.
+This indication is used by the agency to make a preliminary assessment of the abatement offer.
+The agency may seek to negotiate refinements to the proposed commercial terms and/or the indicated quantity, or seek additional evidence to support the indicated quantity: